Lab Overview

 |---|---|---|

-SES requires you to verify email addresses before you can send to them.
-This confirms you own the address.
+SES requires you to verify an email address before you can send from it in sandbox mode.

 - Search for

-SESin the AWS Console and click Simple Email Service - In the left sidebar click Verified identities
+SES(Simple Email Service) and click it - In the left sidebar click Verified identities

 - Click Create identity

-- Open your email inbox and click the verification link in the email from AWS
+- Open your inbox and click the verification link from AWS

-- Return to the SES console and refresh — status should show Verified
+- Return to SES — status should now show Verified

 - Search for

-- Trusted entity type: AWS service → Use case: Lambda → Next
+- Trusted entity: AWS service → Use case: Lambda → Next

 LambdaSESRole→ Create role